 If you’re wondering about the possibility of having twins, and you’re still waiting on a later ultrasound result to confirm the number of babies you’ll be welcoming into your home, there are a few factors you might consider.

 Some of the most significant factors that impact the likelihood of having twins are age and use of fertility treatment.
 Women over 35 are more likely to have twins because they are more likely to release multiple eggs during one cycle.
+That fact may seem contradictory, as older women are told that advancing age makes it less likely for them to get pregnant.
+That’s true too, but on the less frequent chance of ovulation, it’s more likely that multiple eggs will be released.
 If you’re older — sorry, ladies — you might want to be on the lookout for twins during your ultrasounds.

 Other factors including heredity, history of twins and stature can all make you more or less likely to have twins.
 Evaluating your likelihood using these factors may help put your mind at ease if you’re worried about twins discovered late in pregnancy.
 However, this line of thinking shouldn’t be a substitute for a professional, thorough ultrasound.

 Will You Be Bringing Home a Second Baby Unexpectedly?

 The short answer is: no, probably not.
 Twins are very rarely missed on ultrasounds — even when they are overlooked early on, they tend to become easily identifiable after a few months.
 If you’re going to be having twins, you’ll know about it long before you deliver.
 Don’t let the surprise twist-endings of movies make you believe otherwise — those story lines are written to create more drama for a reason.